 The use of bodyworn cameras (bodycams) for police officers is getting more and more popular in The Netherlands and abroad.
 The primary reasons for introducing bodycams are to prevent unwanted behaviour by both police officers and civilians, and to increase transparency regarding police actions.
 A potential side effect could be that wearing a bodycam, or subsequently viewing the bodycam footage, could affect the content of police reports about witnessed incidents.

 The aim of this research project is to gain insight into the influence of bodycams, worn by police officers, on the evidence in criminal cases.
-That goal is summarized in the following main research question, consisting of three empirical and one legal sub-question.

 The following main findings resulted from the quantitative, qualitative, and legal analysis:

 Police reports that were edited after viewing the bodycam footage were more accurate and more complete than the original police reports that were written before watching the bodycam footage.
 Unexpectedly, no differences in completeness or accuracy were found between the group who wrote their police report before watching the bodycam footage and the group who wrote the report afterwards.
 One possible explanations may be found in the short timeframe between the incident and writing of the report; reviewing footage might have a bigger impact after some time have passed.